 Provide hope and future opportunities for people with disabilities and other barriers to work.
 Choosing an appropriate planned gift depends on your individual financial goals and personal circumstances.

 Please consult your tax attorney or accountant to determine which planned giving option is best for you; Charitable Bequests, Charitable Gift Annuities, Charitable Remainder Trusts, IRA Charitable Rollover, Estate Plan Gifts, or Life Insurance Policies.

-For more information on Planned Giving please contact Lourdes de la Mata-Little , Vice President of Marketing & Development for Goodwill South Florida.
+For more information on Planned Giving please contact Lourdes de la Mata-Little , Chief Marketing & Communications Officer, Vice President for Goodwill South Florida.

 Donor Bill of Rights